ikawrakow/ik_llama.cpp/github-data/pull_requests/473 - Replace MLA-specific KV cache with the standard KV cache V2.md

 > MLA=2 has no V cache with or without FA.

 Do you mind fixing that then, since I wrongfully assumed MLA+FA meant no V-cache.

 ---

+👤 **saood06** commented during a code review on `src/llama.cpp` on **2025-05-30** at **15:24:23**

+Given what you said about MLA=2, I don't think this holds.
+Instead of updating this, I do think passing both would be better even though it is technically a breaking change (unlike previous one which was backwards compatible).

+---